Hippocampome-Org/hco_dev_docs/docs/spatial_nav/plotting_results.md

 ## activity_image_phys_spc_smooth.m

 This script will create the physical space rate map plot.
 Some methods included in ([Dannenberg, 2020](https://elifesciences.org/articles/62500)) were included in the physical space rate map plotting to help with comparing simulated results to those obtained in that article's work.
-Some variables that enable use of those methods are:
+It should be noted that code used to produce plots including filters in that article were adapted for this work.
+Efforts were made to try to preserve the same functionality in the adapted code but there are possibly differences in results generated with the adapted code.
+A reason for adapting the code was to made it able to run with simulation result data.
+Another reason was to add additional data processing options to the code including processing simulated and real cells.
+Some variables that enable use of the adapted methods are:
 <br>`occupancy_norm`: perform occupancy normalization. this adjusts rates by number of visits to locations.
 <br>`omit_islands`: Takes matrix of occupancy values, calculates center of mass of pixels>0,
 and then finds all disconnected pixels and sets them = 0.
 <br>`omit_noocc`: set no occupancy to zero
+<br>`binside`: smoothing factor.
+This parameter involved in smoothing filter calculations.
+Original file describes this as "The length in cm of the side of a bin when calculating the rate map".
+<br>`std_smooth_kernel`: smoothing factor.
+This parameter involved in smoothing filter calculations.
+Original file described this as "STD (cm) of the gaussian kernel to smooth the rate map".

+The simulation results in the grid cell simulation article used the settings of `binside = 3` and `std_smooth_kernel = 3.333`.
+The results in (Dannenberg, 2020) perhaps used somewhat different settings, e.g., `binside = 3` and `std_smooth_kernel = 3;`.
+The differences in settings and code are predicted to have minimal to no effect on comparisons between simulated and real cells.

 Additional general variables that can be non-specific to (Dannenberg, 2020)'s plots include:
 <br>`fs_video`: sampling rate from video (samples/sec)